fp7mplane/protocol-ri/doc/protocol-spec.md

 *[**Editor's Note:** Verify that this is what the RI does, and fix the RI to comply.]*

-Messages in the mPlane protocol are intended to support state distribution: capabilities, specifications, and results are meant to be complete declarations of the state of a given measurement.
+Messages in the mPlane protocol are intended to support __state distribution__: capabilities, specifications, and results are meant to be complete declarations of the state of a given measurement.
 In order for this to hold, it must be possible for messages to be uniquely identifiable, such that duplicate messages can be recognized.
 With one important exception, messages are _idempotent_: the receipt of a duplicate message at a client or component is a null operation.

 ### Message Schema